Vigil of the Princes: Queen Elizabeth The Queen Mother

-At 16:40 UTC on 8 April 2002, the Prince of Wales, the Duke of York, the Earl of Wessex, and Viscount Linley, took guard at the lying-in-state of their grandmother, Queen Elizabeth, The Queen Mother.
+At 16:40 UTC on 8 April 2002, Charles, Prince of Wales; Andrew, Duke of York; Edward, Earl of Wessex; and Viscount Linley, took guard at the lying-in-state of their grandmother, Queen Elizabeth The Queen Mother.
 The four relieved the guard of the Royal Company of Archers, and were themselves relieved by the Yeomen of the Guard after their 20-minute vigil.
 Both the Prince of Wales and the Duke of York wore naval uniform, while the Earl of Wessex and Viscount Linley wore black morning dress; the Earl of Wessex joined the Royal Marines, but chose to leave before completing basic training, while Lord Linley has never served in the forces.
-Present during the Changing of the Guard were the Prince of Wales' two sons, Prince William and Prince Harry.